HMS Active (1869)

 HMS Active was a Volage-class corvette built for the Royal Navy in the late 1860s.
-Launched in 1869, she entered service in 1873, and was the Commodore's ship on the Cape of Good Hope and West Africa Station.
+Launched in 1869, she entered service in 1873, and was the commodore's ship on the Cape of Good Hope and West Africa Station.
 Her crew served ashore in both the Third Anglo-Ashanti and Zulu Wars.
 From 1885 to 1898, the ship was the flagship of the Training Squadron.
 Active was sold for scrap in 1906.

 Description

 Active was 270 ft long between perpendiculars and had a beam of 42 ft 1 in.
 Forward the ship had a draught of 16 ft 5 in, but aft she drew 21 ft 5 in.
 Active displaced 3078 LT and had a burthen of 2,322 tons.
 Her iron hull was covered by a 3 in layer of oak that was sheathed with copper from the waterline down to prevent biofouling.
 Watertight transverse bulkheads subdivided the hull.
 Her crew consisted of 340 officers and ratings.

-The ship had one 2-cylinder horizontal return connecting rod-steam engine made by Humphreys and Tennant driving a single 19 ft propeller.
+The ship had one 2-cylinder horizontal-return, connecting-rod steam engine made by Humphreys and Tennant driving a single 19 ft propeller.
 Five rectangular boilers provided steam to the engine at a working pressure of 30 psi.
 The engine produced a total of 4130 ihp which gave Active a maximum speed of 15 kn.
 The ship carried 410 LT of coal, enough to steam 2000 nmi at 10 knots.

 Active was ship rigged and had a sail area of 16593 sqft.
-The lower masts were made of iron, but the other masts were wood.
+The lower masts were made of iron, but the remainder of the masts were wood.
 The ship's best speed under sail alone was 12.5 kn.
 Her funnel was semi-retractable to reduce wind resistance and her propeller could be hoisted up into the stern of the ship to reduce drag while under sail.

 The ship was initially armed with a mix of 7-inch and 64-pounder 64 cwt rifled muzzle-loading guns.
 The six 7 in guns and two of the four 64-pounders were mounted on the broadside while the other two were mounted on the forecastle and poop deck as chase guns.
 In 1879, ten BL 6-inch 80-pounder breech-loading guns replaced all the broadside weapons.
 Two carriages for 14 in torpedoes were added as well.